dd32/td-gh-ex/readme.txt

 == Theme Setup ==

 == Setting up slider on Front Page or Homepage ==
 All posts marked as 'sticky' go to the homepage slider automatically.
 To make a post sticky follow these steps:

     - In the Post editor find the “Publish” section.
-    - Next to“Visibility” click on Edit and then check the “Stick this post to the front page” option there.
+    - Next to “Visibility” click on Edit and then check the “Stick this post to the front page” option there.
     - Click OK and update your post.